 How GO Fares Work

-To pay your fare, you can buy a ticket or pass or use your PRESTO card.
+To pay your fare, you can buy a ticket or pass, use your PRESTO card, or use PRESTO contactless payment by tapping your credit card.
 You use the same ticket or pass whether you take a GO train, a GO bus, or a combination of both for your trip.
-PRESTO automatically applies a fare credit when transferring between GO vehicles.
+Your PRESTO card automatically applies a fare credit when transferring between GO vehicles.
 You can calculate the fare for your trip here.

 Where to Buy Tickets and Passes

-You can buy tickets, group passes, and day passes at the ticket counter or ticket vending machine at your station.
+You can buy tickets, group passes, and day passes online, at the ticket counter at staffed GO stations or from a ticket vending machine.

-- Tap your PRESTO card before you board the train or bus and be sure to tap off.
-Learn about setting a default to your card so you don’t have to tap off when you get off the train.
+- Tap your PRESTO card, credit card, or credit card on your phone or watch before you board the train or bus and be sure to tap off.
+Learn about setting a default to your PRESTO card or credit card so you don’t have to tap off when you get off the train.

-- Keep your ticket, pass, or PRESTO card handy for fare inspection while you ride the train.
+- Keep your ticket, pass, PRESTO card, or credit card, handy for fare inspection while you ride the train.

 - Buy your ticket before you board the bus and show it to your driver.